-The Company is now designing further clinical testing of RCS-01 including a multi-centre phase 2 clinical trial intended to measure efficacy of RCS-01 in a larger population of patients with aging and UV-damaged skin and answer critical questions related to dosing and treatment frequency as well as clinical trials in Japan and China.
+The Company is now designing with its partner, YOFOTO (see below), further clinical testing of RCS-01 including a multi-centre phase 2 clinical trial intended to measure efficacy of RCS-01 in a larger population of patients with aging and UV-damaged skin and answer critical questions related to dosing and treatment frequency in China as well a clinical study in Japan.

-The Company is currently engaged with the Japanese regulators in the reviews necessary to obtain regulatory clearance conduct its next clinical study of RCS-01 in Japan with the intention of launching the product on the market in Japan after successful completion of such a trial.
+The Company is currently engaged with the Japanese regulators in the reviews necessary to obtain regulatory clearance from the PMDA and Ministry of Health, Labour and Welfare (MHLW) to conduct its next clinical study of RCS-01 in Japan under the Act for the Safety of Regenerative Medicine (ASRM) with the intention of launching the product on the market in Japan after successful completion of such a trial.
 Other preparations required for the conduct of such a clinical study have also been initiated in Japan.